If you find vskill useful, give it a star on GitHub→

 bash

-npx vskill update [skill]
+npx vskill@latest update [skill]

 FlagDescription